 weak/sickly--or wasn't around much, there's a strong likelihood

-that his needs superceded yours--at least, where your mom
+that his needs superceded yours--at least, where your

-another man--regardless of how castrating it feels.
+with another man--regardless of how castrating it feels.

-stop assuming that this female is the keeper of
+stop assuming that this female is the keeper

-in short, they belong entirely to you--not
+sensations; in short, they belong entirely

-since you were born--she's simply awakened
+you all along, since you were born--she's simply awakened

 them.
 In a sense, you've been sleepwalking since childhood, when